 A master craftsman from the Phoenician city of Tyre, also named Hiram, performed great work on the Temple, and was singled out for mention.

 And king Solomon sent and fectched Hiram out of Tyre.
 He was a widow’s son of the tribe of Naphtali, and his father was a man of Tyre, a worker in brass; and he was filled with wisdom, and understanding, and cunning to work all works in brass.
 And he came to king Solomon, and wrought all his work.1 Kings 7:13-17

 The Phoenicians and Hebrew people then went on to perform joint ventures in trade, and earned great amounts of gold together.

 At one time the ancestors of today’s Lebanese and Israeli people lived side-by-side in peaceful cooperation that was beneficial to both of them.
 Hopefully that day will come again soon.

-CLOUD: Building Solomon’s Temple, King Hiram, King Solomon
+CLOUD: Building Solomon’s Temple, book banning, King Hiram, King Solomon